containers/podman/docs/tutorials/rootless_tutorial.md

 ```
 sudo podman --runtime /usr/bin/crun
 ```
-or by changing the value for the "Default OCI runtime" in the libpod.conf file either at the system level or at the [user level](#user-configuration-files) from `runtime = "runc"` to `runtime = "crun"`.
+or by changing the value for the "Default OCI runtime" in the containers.conf file either at the system level or at the [user level](#user-configuration-files) from `runtime = "runc"` to `runtime = "crun"`.

 ## Administrator Actions